-The Quality of Life Grant Program honors the volunteerism of MDRT members who give their time to serve charitable causes in their own communities and worldwide.
+The Quality of Life Grant Program honors the volunteerism of MDRT members who give their time to serve charitable programs in their own communities and worldwide.
 Award consideration includes the duration and depth of the members’ volunteer efforts with a particular charity.

 The MDRT Foundation awards grants to the member’s designated charity in increments of USD 5,000 (maximum of 24 grants awarded), USD 10,000 (three grants awarded), USD 25,000 (two grants awarded), and one grant of USD 50,000.

-- Applicant may only apply for, or endorse, one application per year for all grant programs, subject to eligibility.
+A member may apply for/endorse one application per year for all grant programs.

-Grants are only awarded to organizations or programs that are non-sectarian, responsibly managed, employ appropriate fiscal accounting procedures, and are classified as 501(c)(3) by the U.S. Internal Revenue Service.
-For applicants outside of the United States, an appropriate document from your government will be accepted.
-These organizations may include:
+Grants are only awarded to organizations or programs that are non-sectarian, responsibly managed, employ appropriate fiscal accounting procedures, and are classified by their local government as a not-for-profit organization operating for charitable purposes.

-- Programs for youth, senior citizens or at-risk groups, provided they are conducted on a not-for-profit basis
+Programs for youth, senior citizens or at-risk groups

-- Service to people with disabilities and mental health services (including alcohol and drug dependency programs)
+Services for people with disabilities and mental health services (including alcohol and drug dependency programs).

 The MDRT Foundation does not provide funding for any of the following:

-- Organizations not exempt under Section 501(c)(3) of the Internal Revenue Code, and not eligible for tax-deductible support (if based in the United States).
+Organizations not exempt under Section 501(c)(3) of the Internal Revenue Code and not eligible for tax-deductible support (if based in the United States).
 If based outside the U.S., the charity must be designated by a governing body to be operating for charitable purposes.

-- Religious organizations or sectarian causes, unless the particular program will benefit a large portion of a community without regard to religious affiliation
+Religious organizations or sectarian causes, unless the particular program benefits the community at large without regard to religious affiliation.

-- Fundraising events (such as dinners and walkathons)
+Fundraising events (such as dinners and walkathons) or performing arts tours.